Japan

 Ready for an adventure?

 Signed up for the expedition but wondering what to pack?
-You can check off your gear here to ensure you've got everything prepared.
+You can check off your gear here and make sure you're all set.

 Undergarments and Socks